The next step is a wedding venue tour.

 I know it can be exciting to go and see lots and lots of venues.
 But it can get overwhelming fast.
 There is only so much time to go and tour.
 Think about the different styles: ballroom wedding venue, garden wedding venue, unique wedding venue or so many more!

 Choose your top three or four venues from your research and start there.
 It’s easy to forget the details when you visit too many wedding locations.
 Start small and then you can always circle back if you haven’t found the right fit.

 I know, you’re thinking…”DUH!”
 But you’d be surprised how many people just show up at a venue and then get frustrated when the wedding sales manager isn’t available.

 Save yourself a headache (not to mention wasted time) by scheduling a visit in advance.
 Remember, venues have to schedule their tours around current wedding and event schedules, which isn’t always the most efficient for your time.
 Some wedding venues, like city-owned event center venues, only offer tours Monday through Friday during business hours.

 There are a few things you need to know before you go to the venue: a comprehensive guest list, the season you want the wedding, a specific date if you have one, and an idea of your budget.
 (Read more about where to start)

-Also, make a list of questions of what’s most important to you.
+Also, make a list of questions about what’s most important to you.
 Are you planning an outdoor ceremony and want to see the backup location?
 Do you need a place for your out-of-town guests to stay?
 Being prepared makes it easier to compare apples to apples.